-92 Course Descriptions East Georgia State College BIOL 1107 3-2-4 Principles of Biology I A study of an organism's cellular basis, biology development and variability.
+76 Course Descriptions East Georgia State College BIOL 1107 3-2-4 Principles of Biology I A study of an organism's cellular basis, biology development and variability.
 Also includes the following topics: the chemical and cellular basis of life, the perpetuation of life and evolutionary biology.
-BIOL 1108 3-2-4 Principles of Biology II Prerequisite: BIOL 1107 Studies an organism's inheritance, diversity, population and communities.
+BIOL 1108 3-2-4 Principles of Biology II Prerequisite: C or higher in BIOL 1107 Studies an organism's inheritance, diversity, population and communities.
 Included are the following topics: the genetics and diversity of organisms, evolution, and ecology.
-BIOL 2511 3-2-4 Anatomy and Physiology I Prerequisite: C or high in BIOL 1107 Covers the chemical basis of life, cells, metabolism, tissues, the integumentary system, skeletal system, and muscular system.
+BIOL 2511 3-2-4 Anatomy and Physiology I Prerequisite: C or higher in BIOL 1107 Covers the chemical basis of life, cells, metabolism, tissues, the integumentary system, skeletal system, and muscular system.
 BIOL 2512 3-2-4 Anatomy and Physiology II Prerequisite: BIOL 2511 Covers the nervous, endocrine, respiratory, urinary, and reproductive systems.
 BIOL 2611 3-2-4 Microbiology Prerequisite: C or high in BIOL 1107 Detailed study of microorganisms both procaryotic and eucaryotic including the foundation of microbiology, bacteria, bacterial diseases, viruses, fungi, protozoa, and control of microorganisms.
 BIOL 3000 3-0-3 Evolution Prerequisite: C or higher in BIOL 1107, BIOL 1108 and CHEM 1211 An introduction to the theory evolution from classical studies to recent discoveries.
 Upon completion of this course, students will: (1) explain Darwin's basic principles of the theory of evolution; (2) compare and contrast basic principles of modern evolutionary theory with classical Darwinian evolution; (3) explain basic micro and macro evolutionary concepts; (4) describe the role of evolution in the formation of new species.
 BIOL 3101 3-3-5 Human Anatomy, Physiology, and Histology Prerequisite: C or higher in BIOL 3400 A study of the structure and functions of the human body for Biology Majors.
-Upon completion of this course, students will: (1) differentiate and demonstrate knowledge of human structure and function of body systems; (2) discuss the structure function relationships at all levels of organization in the human body: (2) demonstrate knowledge relationships at all levels of organization in the human body; (3) demonstrate knowledge of tissue structure and function and the organization of tissues into organs and organ systems; (4) explain how homeostatic mechanisms regulate all body systems; (5) collect, present and analyze scientific data gathered in the laboratory.
+Upon completion of this course, students will: (1) differentiate and demonstrate knowledge of human structure and function of body systems; (2) discuss the structure function completion of this course, students will: (1) differentiate and demonstrate knowledge of human structure and function of body systems; (2) discuss the structure function relationships at all levels of organization in the human body; (3) demonstrate knowledge of tissue structure and function and the organization of tissues into organs and organ systems; (4) explain how homeostatic mechanisms regulate all body systems; (5) collect, present and analyze scientific data gathered in the laboratory.